Teak Wood Flooring (Pros and Cons & Popular Styles)

 Using Acacia teak as a flooring material has many upsides.
 The material itself has established itself as a species with a variety of beautiful textures and colors.
 You will find some samples with dark brown hues and others with sunny yellow colors.
 Not to mention its beautiful and unique grains and texture patterns.

-Do note however that Acacia teak will sometimes have a tendency to shrink and warp a bit.
-Due to the nature of the trees they come from, the available plank lengths are also on the short side.
-With its variety of textures also comes a chance of having more defects and inconsistency in its overall appearance.
+Do note, however, that Acacia teak sometimes tends to shrink and warp.
+Due to the nature of the trees it comes from, the available plank lengths are also on the short side.
+With its variety of textures comes a chance of having more defects and inconsistencies in its overall appearance.
 Visit this page to see our gallery of living rooms with hardwood floors for more ideas.